woodfrog/FibonacciHeap/README.md

 ```

 As shown in the code, a Fibonacci Heap has **a pointer to its minimum node**, and **an integer recording the amount of nodes**.
-For each node, it has pointers to its right and left sibling(s) as well as its child and parent. **A single node may have multiple children, but we only need to point to one of the them since they are all stored in a circular linked list.
-This is similar to the implementation of Binomial Heap**.
-Each node also has a degree showing how many children it has.
-The `mark` of the node enables Fibonacci Heap to have a perfect decrease_key function which costs only O(1) amortized time.
+Each node has pointers to its right and left sibling(s) as well as its child and parent. **A single node may have multiple children, but we only need to point to one of the them since they are all stored in a circular linked list.
+This is similar to the implementation of a Binomial Heap**.
+Each node also has a degree showing the number of children it has.
+The `mark` of the node enables Fibonacci Heap to have a perfect decrease_key function, which costs only O(1) amortized time.

 ### 3. Methods
 #### a). `FibHeapNode* insert(int newKey);`